A Catholic Education

-A Catholic Education is the debut album by Scottish alternative rock band Teenage Fanclub, released in 1990.
+A Catholic Education is the debut studio album by Scottish alternative rock band Teenage Fanclub, released in 1990.

 The album received positive reviews from UK music journalists and critics.
-The album's dark, heavy sound has been described as differing in tone and style from the band's later power pop work.

 "Everything Flows" was later included in the compilation albums Deep Fried Fanclub and Four Thousand Seven Hundred and Sixty-Six Seconds – A Short Cut to Teenage Fanclub.
 Those were released in 1995 and 2003, respectively.

 Background

 Teenage Fanclub had been formed in 1989 as a continuation of what guitarists Norman Blake and Raymond McGinley and drummer Francis Macdonald had been doing in their previous band The Boy Hairdressers.
 Blake: "We’d been around a lot of people trying to get record deals, and we thought, "That’s too much like hard work, let’s just make a record."
 They managed to raise enough money to buy studio time at Pet Sounds Studios in Glasgow.
 Blake later said, "Raymond sold a fridge and a washing machine his neighbour had left him, and we made ‘A Catholic Education’ from that."
 Bassist Gerard Love: "I met Norman at a gig in May 1989, and then later on they asked if I’d be interested in joining them to record the album.
 By mid-July we were in the studio."

+The album's dark, heavy sound has been described as differing in tone and style from the band's later power pop work.
+According to Blake, "the main influences on that first Teenage Fanclub album would've been Sonic Youth's Evol and Daydream Nation, those records.
+And we liked Exile on Main St. a lot.
+That was what we were predominantly listening to.
+And we liked Love a lot then.
+They were an influence.
+We liked Arthur Lee."
+Buffalo Springfield, the Beatles, and Neil Young also proved influential.

 After finishing his drum parts for the album, Macdonald left the band to be replaced by Brendan O'Hare.
 Macdonald: "I’d always said, "I’m happy to be on the record, but I’ll probably go back to university and finish my studies afterwards."
 Even though the band now had an album’s worth of material, they weren’t completely happy with it, so they decided to re-record four songs at Suite 16 in Rochdale with O'Hare on drums.